heyjva/support/src/yellow/upgrade/yellow-upgrade-cm4-cm5.md

 ## Preparing the migration

-{% partial 'yellow/yellow-migration-to-cm5-prep.md' %}
+{% include 'yellow/yellow-migration-to-cm5-prep.md' %}
     - Before creating a backup, make sure your CM5 eMMC has enough storage capacity:
       - Check how much disk space you've used under [**Settings** > **System** > **Storage**](https://my.home-assistant.io/redirect/storage/)
         - If this is larger than the eMMC, you need to reduce the size of your instance.

 ## Opening the case

-{% partial 'yellow/yellow-open-case-cm5.md' %}
+{% include 'yellow/yellow-open-case-cm5.md' %}

 ## Removing the Raspberry Pi Compute Module 4

-{% partial 'yellow/yellow-remove-cm.md' %}
+{% include 'yellow/yellow-remove-cm.md' %}

 ## Seating the Raspberry Pi Compute Module 5

 **Notice**: Don't use screws to fix the module in place.
 The screws can damage the CM5 module.

-{% partial 'yellow/yellow-reseat-cm5.md' %}
+{% include 'yellow/yellow-reseat-cm5.md' %}

 ## Installing and running rpiboot

-{% partial 'yellow/yellow-install-rpiboot.md' %}
+{% include 'yellow/yellow-install-rpiboot.md' %}

 ## Installing the Home Assistant OS using Raspberry Pi Imager

-{% partial 'yellow/yellow-install-haos-cm5.md' %}
+{% include 'yellow/yellow-install-haos-cm5.md' %}

 ## Reassembling your Home Assistant Yellow

-{% partial 'yellow/yellow-reassemble-case.md' %}
+{% include 'yellow/yellow-reassemble-case.md' %}

 ## Setting up

-{% partial 'yellow/yellow-setup-cm5.md' %}
+{% include 'yellow/yellow-setup-cm5.md' %}

 ## Related topics